 According to the Directorate decision of 11.2.1999, GSI complies with the Hermann von Helmholtz Association of German Research Centres (Hermann von Helmholtz-Gemeinschaft Deutscher Forschungszentren e.V.) guidelines for ensuring good scientific practice.

 Recommendations of the Helmholtz Association on ensuring good scientific practice and procedures in cases of scientific misconduct (in German).

 The Helmholtz Association recommends that the legally independent member institutions implement these rules in accordance with the respective specifics at the centres.

 Guidelines for Ensuring Good Scientific Practice, German Research Foundation (DFG), updated code from 2019

-Handout for the implementation of the DFG Code "Guidelines for Safeguarding Good Scientific Practice" (2019, only in German)
+Handout for the implementation of the DFG Code"Guidelines for Safeguarding Good Scientific Practice" (2019, only in German)

 GSI is committed to providing comprehensive access to scientific knowledge, which is why the scientific management of GSI strongly supports the expansion of Open Access.

-Open Access @ GSI (internal Website)
+Open Access @ GSI (internal only)